Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization II: types of quantization

-The set of states of the quantum Hilbert space given by \eqref{eq:quantumFunctions} is therefore the space of holomorphic (square integrable) functions $\Phi:\mathcal{M}_C\sim \mathcal{N}_{\mathbb{C}}'\to \mathbb{C}$.
-These functions represent the excitation with respect to the vacuum state $\Psi_0$ (Equation \ref{eq:vacuum}), in such a way that the physical state corresponds to the section of the complex line bundle $\Phi\Psi_0$, which are square integrable with respect to the measure $D\mu_c$, or, equivalently, to the set of square integrable holomorphic functions if we take the section $\Psi_0$ as a reference:
+The set of states of the quantum Hilbert space given by \eqref{eq:quantumFunctions} is therefore the space of holomorphic (square integrable) functions $\Phi:\mathcal{N}_{\mathbb{C}}'\to \mathbb{C}$.
+In this representation we identify the reference and the vacuum sections $\Psi^H_r=\Psi_0$ because, as we will see, it will be annihilated by the annihilation operator.
+These functions $\Phi$ represent the excitations with respect to the vacuum state $\Psi_0$ \eqref{eq:vacuum}, in such a way that the physical state corresponds to the section of the complex line bundle $\Phi\Psi_0$, which are square integrable with respect to the measure $\mu_c$, or, equivalently, to the set of square integrable holomorphic functions if we take the section $\Psi_0$ as a reference:

 This is, by construction, a well-defined Hilbert space but it is not the most frequent quantum model in QFT.
-Instead, it is more common to represent the states as element of a bosonic (or fermionic) Fock space.
+Some examples of the study of this representation of QFT can be found in \cite{oecklSchrodingerRepresentation2012,oecklHolomorphicQuantization2012,oecklAffineHolomorphic2012}.
+Instead, it is more common to represent the states as element of a bosonic (or fermionic) Fock space, see for instance \cite{waldQuantumField1994,brunettiAdvancesAlgebraic2015}.
 We will discuss this point later.